 A rogue application is a Facebook application developed by someone with fraudulent or deceitful intentions.
 The application often doesn’t perform its stated objectives.
-It is designed to obtain account information of the user, and it can be used to spread spam, scams or other malware to the friends of the infected account.
+They are designed to obtain account information of the user, and they can be used to spread spam, scams or other malware to friends of the infected account.
+Typical examples are:

 The best way to guard against rogue applications is to avoid any third-party Facebook applications entirely.
 If this approach is too extreme for you, there are some steps you can take to help protect your account.